biaslab/ForneyLab.jl/STYLEGUIDE.md

 All exported types and functions have to have docstrings.
 We also recommend including docstrings for most functions and types.

-We provide useful documentation templates below:
+We provide useful documentation template below:

 #### Documentation template for a node type